apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-setup-for-blogging.md

 ---
 title: "Customizing neovim for markdown blog post - Mastering Vim 2"
-description: "Some tips how to make vim a better tool for everybody who want to use Vim as a main tool while blogging.
-It is really powerful tool that will helps you write posts faster than anything.
-Build in thesaurus?
+description: "Some tips on how to make vim a better tool for every blog writer.
+Vim is a really powerful tool that will helps you write posts faster than anything.
+Thesaurus?
 Check.
 Spellchecking?
 Check."
 date: 2020-10-05T10:31:11+02:00
 slug: ""
 tags: ["vim"]
 categories: ["Vim Adventure"]
 externalLink: ""
-series: []
 disable_comments: true
 ---

-Some tips how to make vim a better tool for everybody who want to use Vim as a main tool while blogging.
-It is really powerful tool that will helps you write posts faster than anything.
-Build in thesaurus?
+Some tips on how to make vim a better tool for every blog writer.
+Vim is a really powerful tool that will helps you write posts faster than anything.
+Thesaurus?
 Check.
-Spellcheckinig?
+Spellchecking?
 Check.
 Today post will cover a lot of different things, from migrating to neovim to adding spellchecking and even some basic shortcuts to make writing post easier.

 <!-- vim-markdown-toc GFM -->